stefanocereda/EseComputingInfrastructures/MongoDB/README.md

 # Let's run some performance tests
 ## Is Lazowska right?
 We can now use YCSB to inject some load into MongoDB and use the collected metrics to check some performance laws.
-Let's start by actually creating our db with the create_db.sh scriptm which should be run on the cleint machine.
+Let's start by actually creating our db with the create_db.sh script which should be run on the client machine.

-Now we can find the maximum throughput of our database with the run_ycsb.sh script (up to line 9).
+Now we can find the maximum throughput of our database with the run_ycsb.sh script (up to line 10).
-We obtain X_max = 5456
+We obtain X_max = 4324

 By using a target troughput lower than X_max and exploring different values we can validate the response time law.
-Collect the data with the second section of runc_ycsb.sh
+Collect the data with the second section of run_ycsb.sh (up to line 16)

-By playing with the number of users (third section of the script) we can validate the bounds on X and R.
+By playing with the number of users (third section of the script, up to line 22) we can validate the bounds on X and R.

-Look at the .ods file for the analysis (tldr: Lazowska is right)
+Look at the mongo.ods file for the analysis (tldr: Lazowska is right)

 ## A longer test
 Let's now run a longer test, to see whether we can keep up with the load.
-Increase the duration to 1 hour and run again the test for max_x.
+Increase the duration to 1 hour and run again the test for max_x (last line of the script).

 As the test proceeds we observe that, after a while (~ half an hour), the throughput will _drammatically_ drop.